abhaypuri/StreamAI/README.md

 ![image](images/screen_home.png)

-It is currently hosted by Render.com and each push leads to a new build of the app.
-I am using the standard plan (2Gb RAM).
 If you would like to contribute, feel free to submit a PR.

 To run it locally, clone this project and run :